beatricebottura/biofilm_channel_width/README.md

 # biofilm_channel_width
 Script that allows to calculate internal pattern width.
 It is part of a custom image analysis pipeline, which uses FIJI/ImageJ to extract a line profile signal from a polar-transformed image.

+This script was written using Spyder version 4.0.1, running Python 3.7.

 This script must be used in conjunction with a signal line profile file, which can be obtained in FIJI/ImageJ under "Analyze -> Plot profile".
 In particular, this script is used for biofilm images with polar geometry, which are pre-processed on FIJI/ImageJ using the Polar Transformer plugin (which can be downloaded at https://imagej.nih.gov/ij/plugins/polar-transformer.html).
 Briefly, the plugin takes an image which has polar geometry and converts it to an image in Cartesian coordinates (for example, the rim of a circular wheel would be converted to a straight vertical line).
 The plugin user can assign a number of pixels per degree, which will correspond to the number of pixels in the y direction in the converted cartesian image.

 The pre-processing steps are as follows: